fanart-tv/laravel-lokalise/README.md

 This is a very simple pair of files that will allow you to use `php artisan lang:push` and `php artisan lang:pull` to automatically push your base language and import your translations to and from https://lokali.se

 ## Requirements
-These scripts use GuzzleHttp so make sure that is installed first via composer
+These scripts use GuzzleHttp so make sure that is installed first via composer, it also uses ZipArchive so if you are having issues make sure your PHP has zip support.

 ## Assumptions
 As I mentioned this is currently a very simple pair of files, as such it makes the following assumptions